rstudio/keras3/man-src/layer_bidirectional/3-rendered.md

 @description

+Bidirectional wrapper for RNNs, allowing the same RNN to be used for both forward and backward passes.

 # Call Arguments
 The call arguments for this layer are the same as those of the wrapped RNN layer.
 Beware that when passing the `initial_state`